 I am often reminded that what seems basic to me is not so obvious to others who use OpenSees.
 For example, the wipe command.
 What it does--and what it does not do--can be confusing.
 The wipe command clears out the entire OpenSees model domain (nodes, elements, materials, loads, etc.) and analysis options (algorithm, system, etc.). … Continue reading Wipe Out!

+Update September 13, 2021: The issue described in this post has been resolved as of OpenSeesPy version 188.8.131.52.
 Python is one of the best things to happen with OpenSees.
 Unfortunately, the break from Tcl has not been squeaky clean.
 A very sticky transition point has been element recorders.
-When we wrote the internal setResponse functions to identify which element, section, material, or fiber response to record, we put C-style int argc, char **argv … Continue reading Recorders Not Recording?
+When we wrote the internal setResponse functions … Continue reading Recorders Not Recording?

 Just because OpenSees is open source does not mean it is a fully transparent box.
 This is mostly because documentation has lagged behind development.
 So, pessimists would say the box is semi-opaque while optimists would characterize it as semi-transparent.
 But a few parts of OpenSees are definitely housed in an opaque box.
 Take, for instance, … Continue reading Gimme All Your Damping, All Your Mass and Stiffness Too